-The first web design element you might notice when opening the NYC Therapeutic Wellness website is the calming shade of blue used throughout — a great choice for a mental health practice that specializes in treating anxiety.
-The header image ties perfectly into the logo and brand colors for this client, displaying a wide, open blue sky and a happy couple in neutral colors by the ocean.
+The first web design element you may notice when opening the NYC Therapeutic Wellness website is the calming shade of blue used throughout.
+In general, blue is a great choice for a mental health practice that specializes in treating anxiety.
+The header image ties perfectly into the logo and brand colors for this client by displaying a wide, open blue sky and a happy couple in neutral colors at the seaside.

-We knew that our target audience for this site is likely someone who is going through a tough patch and needs help.
-But like we mentioned earlier, taking that first step is hard.
-If finding information or scheduling a first appointment is difficult, it’s easy for frustration, anxiety, and doubt to creep in and cause a potential client to leave your site without ever reaching out.
+We knew our target audience for this site was going through a tough patch and needed help navigating the unfamiliar terrain.
+However, as mentioned in the first example, taking that first step is hard.
+If finding information or scheduling a first appointment is difficult, it’s easy for distraction, disinterest, frustration, anxiety, or doubt to creep in and cause a potential client to leave your site without ever reaching out.

 That’s why we made it as easy as possible for someone visiting the NYC Therapeutic Wellness website to find what they’re looking for.
-There are multiple call-to-actions on every page of the website guiding people to “schedule an appointment” or to “take the first step.”
-Near the top of the page is a grid listing the practice’s counseling specialties.
+Each page contains multiple call-to-actions guiding people to schedule an appointment or take the first step.
+Additionally, we placed a grid at the top of the page listing out the practice’s counseling specialties.

-Additionally, the contact button is always at the top of the header, so it’s easy to click to the contact page and send an appointment request at any time.
-And the contact page itself makes the process of booking an appointment simple with options to select a counselor, an appointment day and time, and leave a short message.
+The contact button is always strategically located at the top of the header, making it easy to click to the contact page and send an appointment request at any time.
+And the contact page itself makes the process of booking an appointment simple with options to: select a counselor, indicate one’s preferred appointment day and time, and write a short message.

-Want a website that removes all barriers for access?
+Want a website that removes all barriers for access and fuels practice growth?
 Share your website goals with us.